October 11 - October 15, 2019

 The world famous Alhambra fort in Granada is one of Peter Sanders’ favorite places where he has spent a lot of time and took some of his most iconic pictures.
 During our journey in this Andalusian city, we will experience the Alhamra under the guidance of Peter Sanders.
 We will visit the Alhambra several times during our stay in Granada, this will give us plenty of opportunity to get to know the location in depth.
 Alongside these visits, we’ll be conducting several masterclasses.
 Our 4* hotel is located a few minutes from the Alhambra.

 Participants give us a 5 out of 5 star rating

-We will pick you up from Granada Airport.
+We will pick you up from Granada Airport or Granada Bus station.
 You will arrive and check-in to our hotel.
 After the Jummah prayer in the central mosque, you’ ll be able to explore the city with the group members who have also arrived – this is a good opportunity to warm up under the guidance of our instructors who available for all questions and comments.
 Everybody will have time to wander through the UNESCO district of Albaycin, which is a rich repository of harmoniously mixed Moorish and Andalusian architecture.
 If you need a quick course on the basics of photography, this will be the perfect time.

 We will meet in the lobby at 6 p.m. for dinner with Peter Sanders and we’ll have an evening session.